AlexNikolov2/Web-Dev-Bootcamp-Udemy/know-your-capital/readme.md

 # Main technical features

-- - Using ChatGPT for data generation
+- Full MERN stack
-- - Figma for design
+- Figma for design
-- - Full MERN stack
+- Using ChatGPT for countries data generation
-- - Trello for project management and writing stories
+- Trello for project management and writing stories